cselab/pypi4u/README.md

 * importlib

 ## How it Works
-The following section explains the underlying structure of the project and how the provided code can be used to make estimations of model parameters.
-This is then further illustrated by the proceeding example.
+The following section explains the project's underlying structure and how the provided code can be used to make estimations of the model parameters.
+This explanation is further supported by a proceeding example, which illustrates how the scripts can be implemented.

 ### Common Parameters
 Both implementations access a common paramter file, named `common_parameters.par`.
 The common parameter file, which needs to be filled out by the user, defines the problem.
 The structure of the common parameter file is depicted below.
 It consists of three sections, the model, priors and log-likelihood.